SotirisTsioutsiouliklis/FairLaR/README.md

     The famous Zachary's club clustered.
 You can find original dataset here: http://www-personal.umich.edu/~mejn/netdata/

-1. Linkedin
+1. Linkedin (aminer)

     Nodes correspond to LinkedIn profiles.
 Two profiles are linked if they were co-viewed by the same user.
-You can find the original dataset here: .
+You can find the original dataset here: https://www.aminer.cn/data-sna#Linkedin.

 1. Physics High Energy Citation Network.